Le2iCollaborativeResearchGroup/Fanelli-et-al-CVPR-2011-Head-pose-estimatation-RF/README.md

 	- subsample data set, also features? i.e. for a feature set [x1,…,xn] train a decision tree with only [x2,x3]?
 2. Add a smoothness constraint in the pose determination? since the method is real time, assuming the head is detected in each consecutive frame, the pose should vary smoothly i.e. have a smooth transition between frames.
 If the video is observed, around the 1:05 mark, the normal vectors jumps.
 This is because the computation is for each frame, independently of the previous.
+3. Observe when variance is high in the video of real time working of the system.

  # Questions

 ---------------------------

 1. Why 2.5D output of the range scanner? (pg.
 618) probably Cansen
+2. Range images - resolution 640x480 pixels in ETH data set.
+Why is the resolution of range images not 3D, and correct to say pixels, or points?
+Information obtained is point cloud.
+3. What are integral images? (pg.
+621)
-2. What happens with multiple faces/objects in the field of view? (no head detection algorithm implemented)- multiple hypotheses possible? (they assume head has been detected, so perhaps not addressed or not aimed to be addressed in this paper/implementation)
+3. What happens with multiple faces/objects in the field of view? (no head detection algorithm implemented)- multiple hypotheses possible? (they assume head has been detected, so perhaps not addressed or not aimed to be addressed in this paper/implementation)